Sixdsn/MOZ_OVERRIDE/README.md

 MOZ_OVERRIDE is a script I developped for Mozilla wich recreates the whole heritage tree for all classes in mozilla-central.

-Of course it can be used anywhere, but is designed ofr mozilla.
+Of course it can be used anywhere, but is designed for mozilla.
 The wiki will be updated soon to show how to adapt it to another behaviour.

 It finds classes that inherits from a base class